runreflect/webpack-react-component-name/README.md

 If set true, the plugin will name the components exported from node_modules.

+### include
+Type: `(string | RegExp | (path: string) => boolean)[]` Default: `[]`

+If the path matches any of the elements in this array, it will be included if it isn't explicitly excluded.

+If the item is a `string`, it will use standard glob syntax.
+If the item is a Regular Expression, the path will be tested against it.
+If the item is a function, the path will be passed into it for testing.

+### exclude
+Type: `(string | RegExp | (path: string) => boolean)[]` Default: `[]`

+If the path matches any of the elements in this array, it will be excluded.

+If the item is a `string`, it will use standard glob syntax.
+If the item is a Regular Expression, the path will be tested against it.
+If the item is a function, the path will be passed into it for testing.

+A truthy result will be excluded.
 ## Troubleshooting

 As you probably know, there is more than one way to define a React component.
 This